johnkhub/Core/DataPopulationSpecification.md

 This means uou must *remove whitespace* from such strings.

 ## Path values
-A path is a dash ('-') delimited sequence of path segments.
+A path is a dot ('.') delimited sequence of path segments.
 A segment

 *  Valid characters are 'a-zA-Z0-9_'
 *  Case sensitive